gsoules/MkDocs/digital-archive/docs/archivist/add-relationship.md

 ## Gather the related items

-Suppose now that instead of using the Digital Archive, you were making a scrapbook page for
+Suppose for a moment that instead of using the Digital Archive, you were making a scrapbook page for Mary O'Brien.
-Mary O'Brien.
 First you would clear off your work area, and then you would lay out everything you have about her: photos, a newspaper clipping, and information about her husband Donald.